ctron/dentrassi.de/content/2020/08/02/2020-08-02-openshift-update-graph-visualizer-lessons-learned.md

 >
 > <cite>https://github.com/openshift/cincinnati</cite>

-Which means, that this tool has all the information available, to show which upgrade is available.
+Which means that this tool has all the information available to show which upgrade is available.
 And from which version I can upgrade.
 It also has the information about all the different channels (like “fast”, “candidate”, or “stable”).
 And it is written in [Rust](https://www.rust-lang.org/), I love it already.

 There is a little bit of [information on the data format](https://github.com/openshift/cincinnati-graph-data), but what about the data itself?
 It is available from the endpoint `https://api.openshift.com/api/upgrades_info`.
 So now have everything that we need.